DGLA Actions: An Application in GR: DGLAs and Actions

-The BV formalism provides a resolution of the (functions on reduced the) phase space.
-In the BV formalism, there is a natural (shifted) symplectic structure and corresponding Poisson bracket.
-The condition for our symmetry action now becomes that $\mathfrak{g}$ acts via symplectic vector fields which commute with the vector field $\{S,-\}$.
-One mathematical formulation of actions/symmetries is provided in Part 3 of Volume 2 of Costello--Gwilliam \cite{CG2}.
-Moreover, Costello and Gwilliam reformulate actions in terms of equivariant actions, see Definition 12.2.12 of \cite{CG2}.
-This equivariant action is the BV incarnation of our Definition \ref{defn2} from above.
 In our application below, we will simply describe the explicit equivariant action.
 Note that for completeness, we should verify the equivariant classical master equation in the BV formulation of our theory; we do not do this here, details are given in \cite{GChoi}.